michael2012z/BitBible/markdown/KJV/files/Job.md

 8. Even as I have seen, they that plow iniquity, and sow wickedness, reap the same.

-9. By the blast of God they perish, and by the breath of his nostrils are they consumed.by the breath…: that is, by his anger
+9. By the blast of God they perish, and by the breath of his nostrils are they consumed.

 10. The roaring of the lion, and the voice of the fierce lion, and the teeth of the young lions, are broken.

 11. The old lion perisheth for lack of prey, and the stout lion’s whelps are scattered abroad.

-12. Now a thing was secretly brought to me, and mine ear received a little thereof.secretly: Heb. by stealth
+12. Now a thing was secretly brought to me, and mine ear received a little thereof.

 13. In thoughts from the visions of the night, when deep sleep falleth on men,

-14. Fear came upon me, and trembling, which made all my bones to shake.came…: Heb. metall: Heb. the multitude of
+14. Fear came upon me, and trembling, which made all my bones to shake.

 15. Then a spirit passed before my face; the hair of my flesh stood up:

-16. It stood still, but I could not discern the form thereof: an image was before mine eyes, there was silence, and I heard a voice, saying,there…: or, I heard a still voice
+16. It stood still, but I could not discern the form thereof: an image was before mine eyes, there was silence, and I heard a voice, saying,

 17. Shall mortal man be more just than God? shall a man be more pure than his maker?

-18. Behold, he put no trust in his servants; and his angels he charged with folly:and his…: or, nor in his angels, in whom he put light
+18. Behold, he put no trust in his servants; and his angels he charged with folly:

 19. How much less in them that dwell in houses of clay, whose foundation is in the dust, which are crushed before the moth?

-20. They are destroyed from morning to evening: they perish for ever without any regarding it.destroyed: Heb. beaten in pieces
+20. They are destroyed from morning to evening: they perish for ever without any regarding it.

 21. Doth not their excellency which is in them go away? they die, even without wisdom.

 ## Job 5

-1. Call now, if there be any that will answer thee; and to which of the saints wilt thou turn?turn: or, look?
+1. Call now, if there be any that will answer thee; and to which of the saints wilt thou turn?

-2. For wrath killeth the foolish man, and envy slayeth the silly one.envy: or, indignation
+2. For wrath killeth the foolish man, and envy slayeth the silly one.

 3. I have seen the foolish taking root: but suddenly I cursed his habitation.